StarCraft: Games

 The StarCraft series includes a core set of titles that carry the main storyline.
 These games were released in chronological order, with each new title following on from the events that are depicted in the previous title.
 A full second game, StarCraft II: Wings of Liberty, was released in 2010, taking place four years after the end of Brood War.
-Two expansions, Heart of the Swarm and Legacy of the Void (both currently stand alone games), were planned from the beginning; the former was released in 2013 and the later was released in 2015.
+Two expansions, Heart of the Swarm and Legacy of the Void (both currently stand alone games), were planned from the beginning; the former was released in 2013 and the latter was released in 2015.

 All the games in the main series are real-time strategy games, where the player views the events as a military commander for each of the three species.
 In addition, two spin-off titles have been released; these are authorized expansion packs to the original that focus on other characters and settings based at the same time as the main storyline.
 Like the main series, these two titles are also real-time strategy games.
 A spin-off, StarCraft: Ghost, which was to be a third person action-stealth game, was in development, but has been placed on indefinite hiatus.

 StarCraft

 StarCraft, released for Windows on March 31, 1998, is the first video game in the StarCraft series.
 A science fiction real-time strategy game, StarCraft is set in a distant sector of the Milky Way galaxy.
 A Mac OS version of the game was released by Blizzard Entertainment in March 1999.
 A Nintendo 64 port including StarCraft, Brood War, and a new secret mission "Resurrection IV" was released in the United States on June 13, 2000.

 The game's story revolves around the appearance of two alien races in Terran space and each race's attempts to survive and adapt over the others.
 The player assumes three roles through the course of the three campaigns: a Confederate colonial governor who becomes a revolutionary commander, a Zerg cerebrate pushing forward the species' doctrine of assimilation, and a Protoss fleet executor tasked with defending the Protoss from the Zerg.
 StarCraft soon gained critical acclaim, winning numerous awards, including being labelled "the best real-time strategy game ever made" and being ranked the seventh best game of all time by IGN in both 2003 and 2005, and the eleventh best game in 2007.